-603.8.1 SANCTION AND APPROVAL FEES
+3.2.1 SANCTION AND APPROVAL FEES

-The Board of Directors shall establish reasonable fees, procedures, and documentation required of an applicant for a sanction or approval for, or observation of, a swimming competition to be conducted within the Territory.
+The HISI Board of Directors shall establish reasonable fees, procedures, and documentation required of an applicant for a sanction or approval for, or observation of, a swimming competition to be conducted within the Territory.

 .2 Service Charges - In addition to, or in place of, a sanction or approval fee, the XXSI House of Delegates or Board of Directors [select one] may establish a reasonable service charge consistent with the nature of the event.

-603.8.2 SERVICE CHARGE
+3.2.2 SERVICE CHARGES

-In addition to, or in place of, a sanction or approval fee, the Board of Directors may establish a reasonable service charge consistent with the nature of the event.
+In addition to, or in place of, a sanction or approval fee, the HISI Board of Directors may establish a reasonable service charge consistent with the nature of the event.

-For example, the service charge maybe a flat amount, an amount related to the number of events swum, the number of individual swims, the number of athletes entered, the cost of equipment and pool time provided, a percentage of receipts or profits or a combination of one or more of these or other bases.

 .3 Payment - Each applicant for a sanction, approval or observation shall submit with its application the fees and any service charges specified by XXSI.
 If any of the sanction or approval fees or service charges are due at a time following the submission for sanction or approval, the applicant shall promptly pay those fees or service charges to XXSI when due in accordance with XXSI’s fee schedule.

-603.8.3 PAYMENT
+3.2.3 PAYMENT

-Each applicant for a sanction, approval or observation shall submit with its application the fees and any service charges specified by Hawaiian Swimming.
-If any of the sanction or approval fees or service charges are due at a time following the submission for sanction or approval, the applicant shall promptly pay those fees or service charges to Hawaiian

-Swimming when due in accordance with Hawaiian Swimming’s fee schedule.
+Each applicant for a sanction, approval or observation shall submit with its application the fees and any service charges specified by HISI.
+If any of the sanction or approval fees or service charges are due at a time following the submission for sanction or approval, the applicant shall promptly pay those fees or service charges to HISI when due in accordance with HISI’s fee schedule.

 .4 Fines - The XXSI House of Delegates or Board of Directors [select one] may establish fines for noncompliance with policies adopted by the XXSI House of Delegates and/or the Board of Directors.

+3.2.4 FINES

+The HISI Board of Directors may establish fines for noncompliance with policies adopted by the HISI House of Delegates and/or the Board of Directors.

 3.3 FAILURE TO PAY - Membership rights may be suspended in accordance with the USA Swimming Corporate Bylaws (Delinquent Dues and Fees).

+3.3 FAILURE TO PAY

+Membership rights may be suspended in accordance with the USA Swimming Corporate Bylaws (Delinquent Dues and Fees).

 ARTICLE 4